web-illinois/toolkit/src/il-main-nav/README.md

 # Main navigation

+The main navigation provides a reliable way for visitors to locate key pages in the site.
+It presents links in a hierarchy that allows visitors to expand sections to reveal additional layers of links.

-This component is part of the standard header and represents the main set of navigation links for a website.
+This component is part of the standard header and is not designed for use outside that component.

+## Appearance

 On larger screens it appears as a horizontal bar with dropdowns for secondary levels of links.
 On small screens, it is contained within the header menu widget, and appears as a vertical column of links with expandable secondary levels.

+## Structure

 A simple main navigation component might contain a single list of links, representing important locations within the site.
 This component is placed in the `navigation` slot of the header component.